ChinmayKanawade10/Weather-Bot/README.md

 > *"Is it raining in New York?"*

 WeatherBot will extract **New York** and it's current weather, and answer whether it is raining in New York or not.

+> *"Shall I wear a jacket if its snowing in Moscow?"*

+WeatherBot will extract **Moscow** with it's current weather, and answer whether user should wear a jacket or not based on whether it's snowing or not.

 ---